2024-2025 Academic Year

 Introductory Biology I 0.5 unit

 An introduction to the important elements of life.
-Topics include the definition of life, the scientific method, natural selection, covalent bonding, biomolecules, macromolecules and intermolecular bonds, water and pH, cell biology, cellular energy, reactions and enzymes, metabolism, photosynthesis, heredity, DNA, genes and gene expression.
+Topics include the definition of life, the scientific method, natural selection, chemistry of life, cell biology, the flow of energy in the living systems, cellular energy, reactions and enzymes, metabolism, photosynthesis, cell communication, cell division, heredity, DNA, genes and gene expression.
 Laboratory required (3 hours/week)

 BIOL 1153